• Skip to main content

 6. Lemon Juice + Baking Soda

 Lemon juice is one of nature’s natural acidic foods.
-It will work the same way as vinegar in reacting with the baking soda to help mimic the effects of baking powder in cakes and cookies.
+It works the same way as vinegar, the citric acid reacts with the baking soda to help mimic the effects of baking powder in cakes and cookies.

 One thing to keep in mind if using lemon juice is that it will change the flavor slightly.
 It is recommended that you use lemon juice in recipes that call for small quantities of baking powder.
 However, this substitution can also be a fun option to add a hint of lemon to a white cake or a lemon cookie.